rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Submission.md

 4\) What does the Windows PATH variable do? (~15-50 words)

-5\) What parts of this exercise was most confusing?
+5\) What part(s) of this exercise was(were) most confusing?
 This could be a concept that was not explained clearly, a command that did not work as you expected, or anything else that you think could be improved.